tobyndockerill/multisite-global-search/readme.md

-=== Multisite Global Search ===
+# Multisite Global Search
-Contributors: aliciagh
+Contributors: aliciagh, innovatordm, tobyndockerill
-Tags: search, multisite, buddypress, widget, multilingual, global, shortcode Requires at least: 3.0
+Tags: search, multisite, buddypress, widget, multilingual, global, shortcode Requires at least: 4.0
-Tested up to: 3.5.2
+Tested up to: 4.5.2
-Stable tag: 1.2.11
+Stable tag: 2.0.0

 Adds the ability to search through blogs into your WordPress Multisite installation.

+## Note
+This is a **major re-write** of Alicia García Holgado's original code and is therefore incompatible in many ways (including severely-limited language support).

+If you need these features please support the original development of the plugin via the [Network page](https://github.com/tobyndockerill/multisite-global-search/network).

-== Description ==
+## Description

 Easily search through all blogs into your WordPress Multisite by post title, post content or post author.
 Multisite Global Search doesn't work with single WordPress installation and it must be activated for all sites using "network activate" in the Administration Panel.
 Currently in the following languages:

 * English
-* German (de_DE) by Dennis Vorpahl
-* French (fr_FR) by Fabrice Perrinel
-* Italian (it_IT) by Davide Tommasin
-* Norwegian Bokmal (nb_NO) by Tore Johnny Bråtveit
-* Portuguese (pt_PT) by Jose Anjos
-* Russian (ru_RU) by Sam Savinov
-* Romanian (ro_RO) by Alexander Ovsov [Web Hosting Geek Science](http://webhostinggeeks.com/science/)
-* Serbian (sr_RS) by Andrijana Nikolic [Web Hosting Geeks] http://science.webhostinggeeks.com/multisite-global-search
-* Slovak (sk_SK) by Branco [Web Hosting Geeks](http://webhostinggeeks.com/blog/)
-* Spanish (es_ES)

-If you have created your own language pack, or have an update of an existing one, you can send [gettext .po and .mo files](http://codex.wordpress.org/Translating_WordPress) to me so that I can bundle it into Multisite Global Search.

 ** Features **

 * Multisite Global Search Widget.
 Show a search form in your sidebar.